 #4.
 More Travel

 Going further afield for your next skiing trip is the perfect excuse to do a multi-stop.
 If you’re going to put the effort in to travel long-haul it seems an ideal opportunity to pair your break with a nearby city or town.
 We chose to spend time in Denver, as well as the Winter Park Resort when we went to Colorado, so we had a good mixture of urban and nature.
+You can search the RCI timeshare database to find timeshares all over North America as those can be a good value for weekly or longer rentals.

 #5.
 Bring Your Own Equipment